 Not enough sleep

-Continuous lack of sleep for 3-4 days starts to reduce the effect of caffeine.
+Being sleep-deprived for 3-4 days starts to reduce the effect of caffeine.

-After consuming too much caffeine, sleep deprivation is the most significant side-effect.
+After consuming too much caffeine, sleep deprivation is the most significant side effect.
 Unfortunately, when your eyes beg to be closed, your brain starts to release more adenosine to try and force you to sleep.

 Now It’s war.